jgoergen/BiosenseHB26/README.md

 ###Deeper notes on some of the TODOs:
 ####Filter signal better before relaying to host or graphing.
 - I'm currently playing with running averaging and low pass filtering, is there a better way?
+- My averaging attempts to be self adjusting over time, although it may be too aggressive.
+I need to find a better balance for it.
 ####Add external SD Card Module support.
 - I'm guessing we would need to not only log the data but also millisecond markers for correlation?
 Maybe just a symbol every second or something similar?
 - The ability to replay files as if the data was coming from the device naturally would be cool for interacting with external hosts